forhad-php/VSCode/README.md

     16. "Prettier - Code formatter" by "Esben Petersen"
     17. "Color Info" by "Matt Bierner"

 > Note: After got a new update on vscode, "Custom CSS and JS Loader" extention could gives some error.
 We can use an extension named "Fix VSCode Checksums."
+Press <kbd>CTRL</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> and Enable Fix Checksums.
 Once the checksum changes are applied and VSCode is restarted, all warning about core file modifications will disappear, such as the display of [Unsupported] in the title-bar.

 ## Visual Studio Code Theme :